 Making a list of boundaries is not narcissistic, it's necessary for you, your partner, and the relationship!

-If you want to book a free 30-45 minute coaching session with me, Sharon, hit the "Let's Connect" button below.
+If you want to book a free 30-45 minute consultation, hit the "Let's Connect" button below.

 I look forward to connecting.